adobe/spectrum-css/.changeset/red-kiwis-flash.md

 #### S2 toast migration

 This migrates the `toast` component to S2.
 Custom properties have been remapped per the design spec.
 Mods have been added and placeholder icons have been updated from the new workflow icons.
+The toast no longer supports a divider.

 ##### Tokens